 - “I don’t want to wear glasses for reading or far vision after my cataract surgery.”

 Our Custom Multifocal and Monovision Programs will help you see for most far and near activities without the use of glasses.
 There are 2 options for you, including a multifocal IOL or monovision.
-Surgery can be done with either small-incision or FEMTO laser assisted cataract extraction.
-A multifocal IOL typically gives each eye good far and near vision including driving, watching TV and reading normal print like books, magazines, newspapers and menus.
+Surgery can be done with either small-incision or FEMTO laser-assisted cataract extraction.
+A multifocal IOL typically gives each eye good far and near vision including driving, watching TV and reading normal print like books, magazines, newspapers, and menus.
 Patients may experience difficulty in low light conditions.
 With monovision, one eye can see near and the other eye can see far.
-The “near” eye will have optimal vision at one distance only (typically 18 inches) while the “far” eye will have optimal vision at distance.
+The “near” eye will have an optimal vision at one distance only (typically 18 inches) while the “far” eye will have an optimal vision at distance.
 This option works best if you were successful with monovision contact lenses.
 Glasses may still be needed for reading very small print like that on a medicine bottle.

 Contact us to schedule your evaluation and let our doctors help you decide what type of implant is best for you.